António Guterres: Second term

 On 8 June 2021, the United Nations Security Council expressed support for his re-election as secretary-general.
-On 18 June 2021, Guterres was appointed for a second term by a voting season of the United Nations General Assembly.
+On 18 June 2021, Guterres was appointed for a second term by a voting session of the United Nations General Assembly.

+In July 2021 Guterres stated it was "highly desirable" to make ecocide a crime at the International Criminal Court.

-In April 2022, Guterres went to Ukraine during the Russia-Ukraine War.
+In April 2022, Guterres went to Ukraine during the Russian invasion.
 He was surprised to see that the Russian army shelled parts of Kyiv even when he was there.
-In response to evacuation efforts initiated by the UN on 30 April following Guterres's visit to Ukraine and Russia, dozens of civilians were photographed by Reuters as being allowed by Russian troops to be evacuated from their entrenched positions in the Azovstal iron works in Mariupol.
+In response to evacuation efforts initiated by the UN on 30 April following Guterres's visit to Ukraine and Russia, dozens of civilians were photographed by Reuters as being allowed by Russian troops to be evacuated from their entrenched positions in the Azovstal Iron and Steel Works in Mariupol.
 Guterres stated that "instead of hitting the brakes on the decarbonization of the global economy, now is the time to put the pedal to the metal towards a renewable energy future."

 In May 2022, Guterres went on a tour through West Africa.
 There, he met families who had been affected by the Islamist insurgency, and pushed for robust African peace initiatives and other counter-terrorism operations under the wing of the African Union.

 On 22 July 2022, together with Turkey, the United Nations under the leadership of Guterres brokered a deal between Russia and Ukraine clearing the way for the export of grain from Ukrainian ports.

+In November 2022, Guterres met with Ethiopian Prime Minister Abiy Ahmed.
+He praised the ceasefire between the Ethiopian government and Tigray rebels that ended the two-year Tigray War, saying the war in Ethiopia had resulted in "more casualties" than the Russian invasion of Ukraine.

-In January 2023, Guterres called for a global effort to transform education and added that it was time to “translate their Summit Commitments into concreate actions”, create an inclusive learning environment that supports all students and “to end all the discriminatory laws and practices that hinder access to education”.
+In January 2023, Guterres called for a global effort to transform education and added that it was time to "translate their Summit Commitments into concreate actions", create an inclusive learning environment that supports all students and "to end all the discriminatory laws and practices that hinder access to education".

+In April 2023, the 2023 Pentagon document leaks revealed that Guterres was spied on by U.S. intelligence.
+Previously, the U.S. and other Western nations had accused Guterres to be overly soft on Russian president Vladimir Putin.